 Research says that by embracing automation, electrification and ride sharing transport emissions could be cut by 80%.
 Within this realm we believe the ‘e-bike-movement’ is going to have a massive impact as one of the mobility alternatives replacing the car in inner city traffic.

 Think about it.
-For every kilometer driven by car the average emission is 132 gram of CO2/km.
-Compared to only about 12 grams CO2/km riding an e-bike, and the less air-pollution as a direct effect, it’s obvious that there are great impacts made for every person choosing their e-bike instead of the car.
+For every passenger kilometer driven by car the average emission is more than 70 gram of CO2/km.
+Compared to less than 13,5 grams CO2/km riding an e-bike, and the less air-pollution as a direct effect, it’s obvious that there are great impacts made for every person choosing their e-bike instead of the car.

 On average more than half of all car drives are less than 10 km.
 This is much shorter in urban settings.
 By the time you have hassled through inner city traffic and found a parking spot you have probably spent more time than riding the bike.
 Even if the regular bike doesn’t seem comfortable enough for the short ride, an e-bike could possibly offer you a solution that would.